jasmic/DiceGame/README.md

 #Code development log

 Keep a record of the stages of development you go through to create the completed project.
+Make sure you keep a record of testing including what happens when things go wrong.

 01/05/2024
 Phase 1 - develop simple game mechanics